GMLC-TDC/HELICS-Examples/user_guide_examples/advanced/advanced_message_comm/multi_input/multi_input_example.md

-This is a multi-input example and it is entirely working.
+This is a multi-input example and it is entirely working under v3.0.0-alpha.2